 While Poiana Brașov is definitely a winter ski resort, it’s still lovely to visit in the summer, when you can hike, enjoy the spas, and excellent food in the mountain lodges (we especially loved our meal at Teleferic Grand Hotel).

 Where to Base Yourself: There are plenty of hotels in Poiana Brașov, or you can stay in Brașov proper if you prefer the city

 See the amazing “Clay Castle”

 Did you know that in Romania, there is a “castle” made of clay just 40 kilometers outside of Sibiu?
-Castelul de Lut Valea Zanelor, which means “Clay Castle in the Valley of the Fairies,” is a brand-new “castle” soon-to-be-opened as an eco hotel in the heart of rural Transylvania.
+Castelul de Lut Valea Zanelor, which means “Clay Castle in the Valley of the Fairies,” is a brand-new “castle” soon-to-be-opened as an eco-hotel in the heart of rural Transylvania.

 This castle is made entirely of clay and other eco-friendly materials, the brainchild of a Bucharest native who grew tired of city life and wanted to strip life down to something more basic.

 While for now, there is nowhere for guests, it will open soon.
-In the meantime, it’s the great place for a photo shoot or a picnic.
+In the meantime, it’s a great place for a photo shoot or a picnic.
 There is no public transportation here, so you will need a car or to hire a taxi from Sibiu.

 Where to Base Yourself: Sibiu – or here, when it opens!

 Sibiu is most famous for its distinctive architectural style – tiny slitted windows that look like eyes following you everywhere you go in the city!